apimeister/swagger-ui-dist-rs/README.md

 ## Examples

-More example are available through the `examples` in the repository.
+More examples are available through the `examples`-directory in the repository.